History-making Vietnam World Cup team proof of a region on the rise

 Speaking exclusively with FourFourTwo after the team’s final match against Honduras, where once again they dominated large spells of the match only to lose 2-0, Hoang Anh Tuan said his team had “met their aims” and that the future looks bright for Vietnamese football.

-“We needed this experience, but the main target was to make an image of Vietnam to the world through football – and I think we did that.
+“We needed that experience, but the main target was to make an image of Vietnam to the world through football – and I think we did that.